codeation/impress/README.md

 go run ./examples/simple/
 ```

+*On Debian 12, `libharfbuzz-gobject` should be installed.
+If you are getting `error while loading shared libraries: libharfbuzz-gobject.so.0: cannot open shared object file: No such file or directory`, run `sudo apt-get install libharfbuzz-gobject0`.*

 ## Project State

 ### Notes

 - The project is in a beta stage.
 It's suitable for developing in-house applications.
-- The project tested on Debian 11.7 and 12.0.
+- The project tested on Debian 12.0.
 - The API is stable, but the details are subject to change.

 A cross-platform [mind-map application](https://github.com/codeation/lineation/) is being developed to prove the underlying principles of the library.

-*Window coordinate issues detected on Debian with Wayland and GTK-3.
-Please, set environment variable `GDK_BACKEND=x11` in case you get wrong mouse or window coordinates.
-Fix is expected.*

 ### Short term roadmap

 - Recommended Event Propagation module.
 - Additional library with a set of widgets (text input, dialog, etc.).
 - Developer version of the library with debugging and profiling.
+- Auto build GTK-3 driver for a fixed set of Linux distributions.
 - Distribution tool to pack the GUI application into Debian package.

 ### Long term roadmap